-- a) I am a member in good standing with my governing actuarial body, [Name of Organization] and comply with its [Code/Rules of Professional Conduct]; - b) I meet the qualification standards of the Central Bank of Trinidad and Tobago to value the policy liabilities and other actuarial liabilities of [Name of insurance company]; and - c) The valuation of policy liabilities and other actuarial liabilities was conducted in accordance with the Insurance Act, 2018 and its regulations, International Financial Reporting Standards, standards of accepted actuarial practice in Trinidad and Tobago and guidelines issued by the Central Bank of Trinidad and Tobago.
+- a) I am a member in good standing with my governing actuarial body, [Name of Organization] and comply with its [Code/Rules of Professional Conduct]; - b) I meet the qualification standards of the Central Bank of Trinidad and Tobago to make a valuation of the policy liabilities and other actuarial liabilities of [Name of insurance company]; and - c) The valuation of policy liabilities and other actuarial liabilities was conducted in accordance with the Insurance Act, 2018, International Financial Reporting Standards, standards of accepted actuarial practice in Trinidad and Tobago, guidelines, and Instructions issued by the Central Bank of Trinidad and Tobago.

-In my valuation, the amount of the policy liabilities and other actuarial liabilities is [X].
-The corresponding amount in the annual financial statements is [Y].
+In my valuation, the amount of the policy liabilities and other actuarial liabilities is \$[X].
+The corresponding amount in the annual financial statements is \$[Y].
 The sources of this difference are described in [reference].